JoleneKearse/typing-speed-test/README.md

 ![alt text](image-1.png)

-## Create a custom `README.md`

-We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

-The template provides a guide for what to add.
-A custom `README` will help you explain your project and reflect on your learnings.
-Please feel free to edit our template as much as you like.

-Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
-That will make it show up as your repository's README file.

-## Submitting your solution

-Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.
+### Dealing with all those vertical dividers

+_I'm still a bit of a loss here, as I got things working, but only working-ish!_

+In my `Stats` component, I was able to use `border-l` and `border-r` as expected, but it was difficult to get them to line exactly up as the design requires.
+I added these borders to the middle item and switched from `flex` to `grid`, but they are still at little off.
+I used the `spacing` specs from the Design System in Figma, but found I'd have to **magic number** it a bit more than I was comfortable with.
+In the end, it works and doesn't really affect the UX.

+I used a _very hacky_ solution in my `SettingsLargeScreens` component.
+I started trying to add a `-border-r` to one of the `<ToggleGroup>`s, but it didn't immediately appear.
+So, I got this _silly idea_ of styling a `|` instead.
+This worked really well so I let it be.

 ## Sharing your solution

 There are multiple places you can share your solution:

 1. Share your solution page in the **#finished-projects** channel of our [community](https://www.frontendmentor.io/community).
 2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.
 3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

 We provide templates to help you share your solution once you've submitted it on the platform.
 Please do edit them and include specific questions when you're looking for feedback.

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.